Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  4. If you want to build a release version, you need to give Xcode "Full Disk Access";
  5. If building on an Apple Silicon Mac, you need to install Rosetta;
  6. You need to install Xcode command line tools;
+ 7. On Apple Silicon Macs, you need to install Rosetta 2.
- 7. You need to have set up Xcode to build Tunnelblick;
+ 8. You need to have set up Xcode to build Tunnelblick;
- 8. You need to select the type of build you want to create; and then
+ 9. You need to select the type of build you want to create; and then
- 9. You can (finally!) build Tunnelblick.
+ 10. You can (finally!) build Tunnelblick.

 This document has a section about each of these steps.